 Naturally, as a homeowner, your first thought when making home improvements to improve the value on your property includes making improvements on the interior of your home.
 While that is undoubtedly the case, it would be foolish if you did not consider what you could do with your property’s external areas.
 As mentioned in the section above, outdoor seating and socialising areas are a favoured addition to the homes of many.
 They are a way of enjoying the great outdoors without falling victim to the rainy weather that the UK is infamous for.

 At the same time, it is worth ensuring that the garden of your home is presentable and tidy, for this can also improve the value of your property.
-While it might not add as much value to your property as the likes of other home improvements, it is still one that should be considered.
+While it might not add as much value to your property as the likes of other home improvements, such as a parker hose and fitting, it is still one that should be considered.
 Particularly if you are a homeowner in the centre of a city like London, you are more than aware of the lack of garden spaces and how this is a rather sought-after element of housing in this day and age.

 Taking the time to improve how your garden looks, both to yourself and to anyone else who might see it will go a long way in adding value to the overall price of your home.
 First impressions are also incredibly important when wanting to sell your home, and most of the time, the garden is the first part of the home that potential buyers will be seeing.
 Ensure your garden is tidy and presentable, and you will be sure to have an offer put down in no time!